gilacost/gilacost/ventures/STRAVA_SUMMARY_ERL.md

 3. Now there is a workflow in elixir that runs on Sundays and another in erlang that runs on Mondays.

-4. In order to iterate quickly and avoiding hitting the strava api rate limit, I decided to store the [activities.json](../strava_sync/activities.json) and use eunit to speed up the implementation of the activities reduction into the summary:
+4. In order to iterate quickly and avoid hitting the strava api rate limit, I decided to store the [activities.json](../strava_sync/activities.json) and use eunit to speed up the implementation of the activities reduction into the summary: